MaximeEme/Cyclistic-bike-sharing/README.md

 ### 1.Information on data

-The data has been share publicly by Motivate International inc under strict licence.
+The data has been shared publicly by Motivate International inc under strict licence.
 It is composed of monthly/ quarterly spreadsheet files from April 2020 to August 2022.
 The data have been collected from the use of Motival International inc's bikes and it includes Ride id, type of bikes, member status, date of ride, hour of ride, start station, end station, station id, coordinate of the station ...

 ### 2.Limitations of data.

 The data obtained is from April 2020 to August 2022.
 I choose to work on two years worth of data from April 2020 to April 2022 due to the huge amount of data, the analysis can only be judged as a multi-year analysis.
-As it publicly shared on kaggle, I have not doubt on its integrity.
+As it is publicly shared on Kaggle, I have no doubt on its integrity.

 ### 3.Is the data ROCC ?